ssonkiya/ssonkiya.github.io/_posts/2017-08-12-Giving-Your-First-Data-Science-Talk.md

-Two weeks ago, I gave my first ever data science talk.
+A few weeks ago, I gave my first ever data science talk.
 Jared Lander, organizer of the  [New York Statistical Open Programming meetup](https://www.meetup.com/nyhackr/), had been asking me to speak, and after about six months at Etsy I though I could share what I'd learned about A/B Testing and its challenges.
 If you'd like to watch it, you can view the recording [here](https://www.youtube.com/watch?v=SF-ryGgLOgQ).
 The talk starts around 9:00 and ends at 41:30, with the rest being Q&A (I tried to repeat the questions, so you should be able to follow that as well).

 This is part one of a blog post series about the talk.
 This first post is targeted to those who are considering giving a meetup or conference talk.
 The next one will be covering what I went over in my talk, and the final one will be distilling more of what I’ve learned about A/B Testing from my time at Etsy and by reading papers.